 Similarly, phpass forced to use the portable hashes only has been integrated into Joomla starting with versions 2.5.18 and 3.2.1.

 A cut-down and reworked version of phpass (supporting the portable hashes only and requiring PHP 5+) has been integrated into development versions of Drupal leading to the Drupal 7 release, after a lengthy discussion and many proposed patches against various development versions of Drupal.
 There's a notion of upgraded hashes - these are phpass portable hashes of md5() hashes (which were used by older versions of Drupal), with the final hash encodings prefixed with a "U" (for "upgraded").
 A more recent lengthy discussion has resulted in Drupal 7 switching from MD5 to SHA-512 for the underlying cryptographic primitive in phpass' "portable" hashes (making them less portable) while preserving "read-only" support for the MD5-based portable hashes.
-There was no valid technical nor security reason for this change, so it was made purely for "political" reasons.
+This change was made primarily for "political" reasons.
 Drupal 7's SHA-512 based phpass-like hash encoding strings use "$S$" as the hash type identifier.

 There's also a module for Drupal 5 & 6 that makes the original phpass available with those versions of Drupal, including support for the more secure but not nearly as portable CRYPT_BLOWFISH and CRYPT_EXT_DES hashes.